 Tools

-In AG-UI, tools are functions that agents can call to:
+In AG-UI, tools are functions that agents can call to:- Request specific information

 - Perform actions in external systems